 Pilates is an amazing clinically proven means of exercise that will allow for the strengthening of your thoracic and cervical spine stabilisers, shoulder muscles and deep neck muscles.

 It will assist in ensuring the ongoing maintenance of your pain free upper back and neck and reduce your risk of a future relapse!

-If you are suffering from neck or upper back pain, or merely want to improve your posture, book an appointment with one of our qualified physiotherapists at Physio AUS at either our Elwood or Caulfield clinic on 1300 392 552 or book online now!
+If you are suffering from neck or upper back pain, or merely want to improve your posture, book an appointment with one of our qualified physiotherapists at Physio AUS at our Highett clinic on 1300 392 552 or book online now!